-The judges will expect to see a story of regional significance told in such a way that its importance is generated to regional viewers with impact.
+The judges will expect to see a story of both regional and European significance told in such a way that its importance is generated to regional viewers with impact.
 Judges will place high regard on the ability to tell a story simply but clearly, with an understandable structure, focus and, where appropriate, strong interviews.